kubeflow/examples/G-research-crypto-forecasting-kaggle-competition/README.md

    * Apply the pod YAML file
    `kubectl apply -f kaggle_pod.yaml`
-   * After successfully deploying the PodDefault, create a new Notebook Server and add the `kaggle-secret` configuration to the new Notebook Server that runs kale or kfp pipeline.
+   * After successfully deploying the PodDefault, create a new Notebook Server and add the `kaggle-secret` configuration to the new Notebook Server that runs the Kale or KFP pipeline.
    <p align=center>
    <img src="https://github.com/josepholaide/examples/blob/master/jpx-tokyo-stock-exchange-kaggle-competition/images/notebook-ui-kaggle-config.png?raw=true" alt="notebook-ui-kaggle-config"/>
    </p>